cunicu/cunicu/docs/usage/md/wice_wg_showconf.md

-## wice wg genpsk
+## wice wg showconf

-Generates a random preshared key in base64 and prints it to standard output.
+Shows the current configuration and device information

+### Synopsis

+Sets the current configuration of <interface> to the contents of <configuration-filename>, which must be in the wg(8) format.

 ```
-wice wg genpsk [flags]
+wice wg showconf [flags] <interface>
 ```

 ### Options

 ```
-  -h, --help   help for genpsk
+  -h, --help                help for showconf
+  -s, --rpc-socket string   Unix control and monitoring socket (default "/var/run/wice.sock")
 ```

 ### Options inherited from parent commands